Central Mail Service

 CAUTION: Submitting a mass campus mailing in alphabetical order by individual name delays the SORTING and DISTRIBUTION time.

-Metered mail is defined as official university business related mail leaving campus that requires postage.
+(Official university business related mail leaving campus that requires postage.)
 All letter sized metered mail should be placed in official white or manilla envelopes with complete "to" and "from" addresses shown.

 The department's Meter Account Number is to be printed, stamped, or written on each package, large or overstuffed envelope, or international mail, to ensure that postage is charged back to the proper department.
 MAIL RECEIVED WITHOUT A METER ACCOUNT NUMBER ON IT WILL BE SENT BACK TO THE DEPARTMENT FOR IDENTIFICATION.
 MAIL RECEIVED WITH A WRONG METER ACCOUNT NUMBER OR A NUMBER THAT DOES NOT BELONG TO THE RETURN ADDRESS AS SHOWN WILL BE RETURNED FOR PROPER IDENTIFICATION.
 Each department is responsible for the proper use of their own Meter Account Number.
 If a number is used without authorization, or if pre-printed envelopes are used by unauthorized persons, Central Mail Services is NOT responsible.
 Please see our authorization form to authorize someone to use your meter account number.

 ALL LETTER SIZE MAIL MUST BE PUT INTO ENVELOPES IN PREPARATION FOR INTERNATIONAL MAILING.
 Using airmail envelopes with the blue and red border will ensure that proper postage will be applied.
-These envelopes are available through University Printing, 532-6308.
+These envelopes are available through K-State Printing Services, 532-6308.

 Separate International Mail from Domestic Mail (Canada and Mexico are considered International).
-If you do not separate it, insufficient postage may be applied and the mailpiece will be returned to you.
+If you do not separate it, it may receive improper postage and be returned to you.
 Use of airmail envelopes will prevent this from happening.

 Post Cards, both Domestic and International, can be no smaller than 3 1/2 inches X 5 inches or larger than 4 1/4 inches X 6 inches.